ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 in-Lightning funds.

-Now, why would *you* initiate a peerswap (that you are not forwarding from somewhere else) in the firrst place?
+Now, why would *you* initiate a peerswap (that you are not forwarding from somewhere else) in the first place?
 This is because you need to have some additional liquidity towards that peer.